Tech-at-DU/d3-tutorial/13-Pie-Charts/readme.md

 **Challenge**

 Try adjusting the numbers for inner radius, outer radius, and padding.
+Be sure to test out all of these values and observe the results.

 ### Drawing the pie chart